Swetha-svvv/Swetha-svvv/README.md

 Hi!
 I'm Swetha, a passionate 3rd year CSE student at Aditya College of Engineering and Technology, Surampalem.
 I’m focused on building a strong base in cloud computing and software development.

-Currently, I’m exploring AWS cloud technologies, working with core services like EC2 and VPC, and understanding how scalable systems are designed.
+Currently, I’m exploring AWS cloud technologies, working with core services like EC2, Lambda, IAM, and VPC, and learning how scalable systems are designed.

 I enjoy implementing what I learn through real-time projects, especially in cloud-based and intelligent applications.
 I’m always eager to learn new technologies and enhance my skills.